Activities for the Family in Nova Scotia’s South Shore

-Nova Scotia’s South Shore destination has many interesting places to visit.
-What’s nice about Hubbards is our location is central to all day trips that you might want to plan for the mainland.
-Please explore some of these wonderful websites to plan you vacation getaway:
+Nova Scotia’s South Shore has many interesting places to visit.
+Hubbards is centrally located, ideal to easily plan all-day mainland trips that you may want to take.
+Please explore some of these wonderful websites to plan your vacation getaway.

 Looking for a special gift that’s unique and historic?
-Hubbards was founded in 1760 so our small village is one of the oldest in North America and we’ve still got great treasures for discovery along our shore.
-Visit Antiques Nova Scotia to plan your route on the pathway to treasures.
+Hubbards was founded in 1760 making our small village one of the oldest in North America and we still got great treasures to discover along our shore.

 Sightseeing on Nova Scotia’s South Shore